benjum/4skillsWorkshop/_sources/chap02.md

-# Chapter 2
+# Chapter 2: Thinking about Requirements

-This is chapter 2.
-This is a demo chapter.
+How should I determine what to use?

-## Section 1
+## Requirements

-This is Section 1 of Chapter 2.
+CPU/RAM

+Programming language needs

+level of interaction between students/audience/yourself

-## Section 2
+## Environments

-This is Section 2 of Chapter 2.
+setting up pre-made containerized environments to simplify initiation